lsoft/DpdtInject/README.md

 # Dpdt Visual Studio Extension

-To make a dealing with Dpdt easier, a [Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=lsoft.DpdtVisualStudioExtension) has been developed.
-Make note: it only supports Visual Studio 2019 16.8 (and later) and Visual Studio 2022.
+To make a dealing with Dpdt easier, a Visual Studio Extension has been developed.
+Make note: it only supports [Visual Studio 2019 16.8 (and later)](https://marketplace.visualstudio.com/items?itemName=lsoft.DpdtVisualStudioExtension) and [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=lsoft.DpdtVisualStudioExtension2022).

 Please make note: Dpdt Visual Studio extension should be the SAME version as your Dpdt.Injector package version.
+If it is not possible, please use the latest version of the both.
+I carefully try to publish compatible versions of the new nuget and new vsixes at the same time.
+Sometimes, a new version of vsix can be published without nuget, and the opposite.
+It means that the new version of vsix (or nuget) will be compatible with last existing version of the nuget (or vsix).

 If you click on a project in Solution Explorer and there is no Dpdt nuget installed, you can install its latest version easily: